Hiding In Plain Sight – A Guide To The Latest Camouflaged Voice Recorders

 So, what is truly the best camouflage for a voice recorder?
 If you want to avoid detection, you may need to pick something that is so ordinary-looking and commonplace that no one even looks twice at it.

 Who has ever looked twice at another person’s car key fob?
-In the case of this handy gadget, you can inspect it quite carefully and wouldn’t be able to separate it from the real thing – even down to the button that pops the metal key out of one end.
-Key fob recorders are extremely clever disguises for voice recorders simply because so many of us have them.
+In the case of this handy gadget, you can inspect it quite carefully, but you wouldn’t be able to separate it from the real thing – even down to the button that pops the metal key out of one end.
+Car key fob recorders are extremely clever disguises for voice recorders simply because so many of us have them.
 We see them all the time, making them the perfect kind of commonplace item that we stop noticing after a while.

 When attached to a set of keys and placed seemingly casually on your desk, bookshelf or even in your pocket, you can record for as long as 7 days before the battery runs out.
 You can even catch conversations up to 30 feet away, along with whispers close by.
 The latest car key fob recorders have advanced features such as voice-activated mode and a number of options to adjust the audio quality or lengthen battery life.